 This is not a general story about homelessness, it’s a particular story about one particular formerly homeless person, and what happened to the property owner who tried to be kind to him and provide him with housing.
-Because facts and truth are important here, real names, real dates, real photos and real facts are used in this article.
+Because facts and truth are important here, real dates, real photos and real facts are used in this article, which come from those interviewed for the story.
+The exception is that one name has been changed, the name of the landlord in the primary story, is a pseudonym.

 This story should not be used to generalize to all the homeless, but at the same time, it should not be considered a rare outlier.
 For there have been many other stories like this.
 Hence this story is very important in that it is an example of a serious problem which cannot be ignored, when attempting to help or house the chronically homeless.